Who We Are

 Our Vision

 We envision a community where every southside family has the capacity to cultivate their own learning opportunities throughout their lifetime.
-We focus on enriching our community by making resources available year-round to bring knowledge, opportunities, and insight to those who volunteer, donate or receive assistance.

 Meet The Team